Frieda (Peanuts): Last appearance

-Although Frieda was a regular character from 1961 to the late 1960s, her appearances gradually began dwindling.
+Although Frieda was a regular character in the 1960s, her appearances gradually began dwindling.
 According to Charles Schulz, "I realized that Frieda added relatively little to the strip and had few character traits beyond bragging about her hair and her obsession with getting Snoopy to chase rabbits."
-Frieda's last speaking role for many years was in the March 20, 1975 strip, although she would sometimes appear as a background character into the 1980s.
+After her last major storyline in October 1969 (after reporting Snoopy to the Head Beagle), she only featured in 10 further strips between 1970 and 1985, often with over a year between appearances.
+Her penultimate appearance was in 1978, after which she disappeared for seven years before her final appearance on November 22, 1985.

 Frieda also continued to make appearances in the animated Peanuts specials and the Saturday morning series The Charlie Brown and Snoopy Show, even being mentioned in the lyrics of the latter's theme song.
 She is also featured as an unseen character in the musical You're a Good Man, Charlie Brown, being mentioned several times, and yelled to at one point after Lucy heard one of Charlie Brown's secrets.
 Also in this show, her characteristic fondness for hunting rabbits is assumed by Sally.
 Frieda appeared in 150 strips and appeared for the last time on November 22, 1985.
 Frieda appears in The Peanuts Movie (2015) directed by Steve Martino.
 She is voiced by Francesca Capaldi who also voices The Little Red-Haired Girl in the movie.
 Frieda also makes multiple appearances in the Peanuts (TV series).